janfri/regtest/README.md

 The name of the sample (parameter of the `Regtest.sample` method) and the results of the samples (return value of the block) are stored in YAML format.
 So it should be a YAML-friendly value as `String`, `Number`, `Boolean value`, `Symbol`.
-Results could also be an `Array` or `Hash` with such values.
+Also `arrays` and `hashes` are commonly used.

-In many cases you want to generate a lot of combinations of input data in your sample code.
-For this there is a method `Regtest.combinations` to generate a lot of combinations the easy way.
+In some cases you want to generate a lot of combinations of input data in your sample code.
+For this there is a method `Regtest.combinations` to generate a lot of combinations in an easy way.
 An example:

 ```ruby
 require 'ostruct'